kemitchell/square-one-forms/confidentiality-ip.md

 ## Disclosure

-You agree to keep records of the work you create for the company, and to promptly disclose _New Intellectual Property_ covered by these terms to the company in writing, as it is created.
-If you're not sure whether you've created _New Intellectual Property_, you agree to disclose your work to the company anyway, so the company can decide.
+You agree to keep records of the work you create for the company, and to promptly disclose _Covered Intellectual Property_ covered by these terms to the company in writing, as it is created.
+If you're not sure whether you've created _Covered Intellectual Property_, you agree to disclose your work to the company anyway, so the company can decide.

 ## Work Made for Hire

 ### Express Agreement to Make "Work Made for Hire"

-Subject to [State Employment Law Exception](#state-employment-law-exception), as far as the law allows, _New Intellectual Property_ will be "work made for hire" under copyright law.
+Subject to [State Employment Law Exception](#state-employment-law-exception), as far as the law allows, _Covered Intellectual Property_ will be "work made for hire" under copyright law.

 ### State Employment Law Exception